gazamcnulty/PP2-Star-Trek-Quiz/README.md

 - Google Fonts was used to import fonts 'Orbitron', 'Exo2',
 - Font Awesome was used to import icons
 - Balsamiq was used to generate wireframes
+- favicon.io was used for the favicon

+Favicon.io

 ## Creation and Deployment